 Campus-Based Master’s in Communication Programs in Idaho

-Boise State University’s Department of Communication offers a Master of Arts in Communication program with focus areas in Relational and Organizational Studies, Critical/Cultural Studies, and Media Studies.
+Boise State University’s Department of Communication and Media offers a Master of Arts in Communication program with focus areas in Relational and Organizational Studies, Critical/Cultural Studies, and Media Studies.
 Students in this program complete core classes in communication research methods and essential theories of communication before progressing to their concentration coursework.
 Depending on their selected focus area, students may take electives covering topics such as organizational communication, rhetoric in civic life, interpersonal communication, media and politics, and media theory and criticism.
 After completing their core and concentration classes, students must complete a Graduate Culminating Activity, which can be in the form of a master’s thesis, an applied project, or a comprehensive examination.
 Throughout their enrollment, students of the program receive support from a Supervisory Committee which includes their major advisor and other faculty members who advise students on their study plan and Graduate Culminating Activity.

 Boise State University’s English Department also offers a Master of Arts in Technical Communication, which educates students in the different forms of technical communication and the professional contexts in which they are used, which not only include science, technology, engineering, and mathematics (STEM) fields, but also cognitive psychology, sociology, linguistics, and cultural studies.
 Students in this program also learn how to manage multimedia forms of communication, including written communication, digital design, and web development.
 Core courses cover topics such as rhetorical theory for professional writing, technical rhetoric and editing, visual technical communication, and optimizing user experience.
 Students then choose electives in areas such as software documentation writing, proposal development and writing, writing for online communities, technical publications management, and developments in print documentation.